Arven-code/Javascript-project-2026-Data-Visualisation/projet_irlandais_repo/README.md

 http://localhost:8030/index.html?v=21
 ```

-The buttons above the map switch between the county choropleth and the Electoral Division isopleth.
+The buttons above the map switch between the County choropleth and the Electoral Division isopleth.

-The version suffix is used to reduce browser-cache problems during development.
-The script also loads the data files with version suffixes.

 ## 4. Project files